OneMadGypsy/pico-sd-card/README.md

 # pico-sd-card
 SD card scripts for Raspberry Pi Pico.
-This began as a polishing of the `sdcard.py` script from [here](https://github.com/micropython/micropython/blob/a1bc32d8a8fbb09bc04c2ca07b10475f7ddde8c3/drivers/sdcard/sdcard.py), but has been expanded to include ports of that script with numerous changes.
-Even though this repo is titled **pico-sd-card** these scripts should work with every device the original script worked with, except PyBoard.
-PyBoard was taken out because it was the only device that had special exceptions.
-I made an executive decision that I don't want exceptions in my code that only 1 board needs.
-Regardless of possible, and even definite compatibility with other boards, I only support it's use on the Raspberry Pi Pico.
-That's what I modify and test these scripts with.
+If you are intending to use an SD card as a serious file system for your pico, you may also be interested in my [simple-cli](https://github.com/OneMadGypsy/simple-cli) module.

 **tested with micropython versions:**
 - v1.14-137-g172fb5230-dirty